"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 Tim Robinson's Detroit Upbringing: Working-Class Roots of a Type 4

-In high school, Tim ran with skateboarders—a laid-back clique that prioritized authenticity over popularity.
+In high school, Tim ran with skateboarders, a laid-back clique that valued being real over being popular.
 He started a punk band with friends.
 He wasn't the kid seeking mainstream acceptance.

 Then he saw a Second City comedy show in Chicago with his mother during a Chrysler work trip, and something clicked.
 "When I came home I realized there was one in my backyard, so I started taking classes there in high school."